CXwudi/personal-blog-source/content/posts/2022/vocaloid-entry-guide/listen-old-songs/index.en.md

 If you know any other Vocaloid song pack for OSU, please let me know in the comment below and I can include it here
 {{< /admonition >}}

-Unfortunately, this is the only Vocaloid song pack I can find, and it is not updated since 2015.
+Unfortunately, this is the only Vocaloid song pack I can find, and it has not been updated since 2015.
 However, you can always [search "Vocaloid" on OSU official chart site](https://osu.ppy.sh/beatmapsets?m=0&q=vocaloid&sort=ranked_desc), and sort results by chart release date to get newest Vocaloid charts.

 ### Option 3: Project SEKAI